aratrick/Yuvaan/README.md

 # Yuvaan-IITG

-I worked in the Manipulator subsection of the Rover team <br>
+I worked in the Manipulator subsection of the Rover team. <br>
-We made the end effector of Robotic arm of Yuvaan which bagged 11th position in International Rover Design Challenge 2023
+We made the end effector of Robotic arm of Yuvaan which bagged 11th position in International Rover Design Challenge 2023.